vineetjc/pygame-Coin-Fall-/README.md

 5. ctypes

 # Objective of the game
--Collect as many coins from the coin fall in 30 seconds.
+1. Use your arrow keys to collect as many coins from the coin fall in 30 seconds.
--Blue coins are worth thrice the normal coins!
+2. Blue coins are worth thrice the normal coins!
--Avoid the bombs!
+3. Avoid the bombs!

 ![alt text](https://github.com/vineetjc/pygame-Coin-Fall-/blob/master/screenshot.png)